V1 Saliency Hypothesis: Impact

-More experiments followed to further investigate V1SH, and supporting data emerged from functional brain imaging, visual psychophysics, and from monkey electrophysiology.
-V1SH has since become more popular in invited and keynote speeches in various prestigious international research conferences.
+More experiments followed to further investigate V1SH, and supporting data emerged from functional brain imaging, visual psychophysics, and from monkey electrophysiology (although see some conflicting data).
+V1SH has since become more popular.
 V1 is now seen as one of the corner stones in the brain's network of attentional mechanisms, and its functional role in guiding visual attention is appearing in handbooks and textbooks.

-However, some monkey electrophysiological data supporting V1SH are contradicted by a previous piece of monkey electrophysiological data.
-Zhaoping argues that If V1SH is correct, the ideas about how visual system works, and consequently questions to ask for future vision research, should be fundamentally changed.
+V1SH’s success is reshaping the questions asked about how the visual system works.
+It has inspired the Central-Peripheral Dichotomy theory, which proposes that the peripheral visual field specializes in guiding shifts of gaze and attention to select a small fraction of visual inputs for detailed analysis, while the central visual field specializes in recognizing objects within those inputs.
+The theory further hypothesizes that feedback along the (ventral) visual pathway to support recognition is directed mainly to the central visual field.
+Experimental evidence is now beginning to confirm its non-trivial predictions.